sbraddaughdrill/Hedge_Fund_Misreporting/README.md

 Hedge_Fund_Misreporting
 ===============================================================================

-This is for the paper on hedge fund strategies and fund fraud
+This is for the paper on hedge fund strategies and fund misreporting

 A.  Calculate Text Measures: